The best men's suits are hard to come by, especially when you've got no experience buying suits in the first place!

 The good thing is it's really a matter of personal preference whether you want to get trousers with no break, a quarter-break, half-break or full break.
 All that matters is you make a conscious choice based on what works for you (like if you're doing a job interview in a creative field and your half-break trousers expose a little sock to show off your personality).

-Buying Your First Suit: Factor #2 – Function
+Buying Your First Suit: Step #2 – Function

 You're buying a suit for the first time.
 So not only does it have to fit you properly…it also has to represent you in the best possible light before you even start talking.
 That means having a solid grasp of the purpose behind your suit.